jchai002/choir-justice-supplies/au/en/voicemail.markdown

 ### Recording or updating your name

-You can choose to use a computerized voicemail prompt with just your recorded name instead of a full recorded greeting.
+You can choose to use a computerised voicemail prompt with just your recorded name instead of a full recorded greeting.
 To do this, select **option 5** from the main voicemail menu.
 Select **option 2** from the submenu.

 ### Changing your PIN